pyrmont/articles.inqk.net/src/_posts/2019-08-13-what-is-tools-deps.md

   :test {:extra-paths ["test"]}}}
 ```

 These keys are hopefully not too obtuse.
-They are used to tell `clojure` and `clj` where your project's Clojure code is (in this case, a directory called `src/`), what dependencies your project has (in this case zero, represented by the empty map `{}`) and a collection of aliases that you can use with `clojure` and `clj`.
+They are used to tell `clojure` and `clj` where your project's Clojure code is (in this case, a directory called `src/`), what dependencies your project has (in this case, zero, represented by the empty map `{}`) and a collection of aliases that you can use with `clojure` and `clj`.
 The `1.7` alias, for example, overrides the current version of Clojure installed so that your project is run with version 1.7 of Clojure.
 As [the official guide][guide] explains, you could execute a command that uses all these aliases like so:

 [guide]: https://clojure.org/reference/deps_and_cli "The page 'Deps and CLI' on the official Clojure website"